-The Committee bill contains freestanding provisions that would require the Secretary of Veterans Affairs to increase, effective December 1, 2000, the rates of and limitations on certain benefits paid by VA by the same percentage as the cost-of-living adjustment (hereinafter, "COLA") provided to Social Security recipients and VA pension beneficiaries that becomes effective on the same date.
+The Committee bill contains freestanding provisions that would require the Secretary of Veterans Affairs to increase, effective December 1, 2003, the rates of and limitations on certain benefits paid by VA by the same percentage as the cost-of-living adjustment (hereinafter, "COLA") provided to Social Security recipients and VA pension beneficiaries that become effective on the same date.
 The COLA would apply to:

-- 1. Basic compensation rates for veterans with service-connected disabilities and the rates payable for certain severe disabilities: - 2.
-The allowances for spouses, children, and dependent parents paid to service-connected disabled veterans rated 30 percent or more disabled; - 3.
+1. Basic compensation rates for veterans with service-connected disabilities and the rates payable for certain severe disabilities;

+- 2. The allowance for spouses, children, and dependent parents paid to service-connected disabled veterans rated 30 percent or more disabled; - 3.
 The annual clothing allowance paid to veterans whose compensable disability requires the use of a prosthetic or orthopedic appliance (including a wheelchair) that tends to tear or wear out clothing, or requires the use of a medication prescribed by a physician for a service-connected skin condition if the medication causes irreparable damage to the veteran's outer garments; and - 4.
-The dependency and indemnity compensation rates paid - (a) surviving spouses of veterans whose deaths were service connected: - (b) surviving spouses for dependent children; - (c) surviving spouses who are so disabled that they need aid and attendance or are permanently housebound; and - (d) the children of veterans whose deaths were service connected if no surviving spouse is entitled to DIC, the child is age 18 through 22 and attending an approved educational institution, or the child is age 18 or over and became permanently incapable of self-support prior to reaching age 18.
+The dependency and indemnity compensation rates paid to: - (a) surviving spouses of veterans who deaths were service connected; - (b) surviving spouses for dependent children; - (c) surviving spouses who are so disabled that they need aid and attendance or are permanently housebound; - (d) surviving spouses covered under 38 U.S.C. § 1318(b); and - (e) the children of veterans whose deaths were service connected if no surviving spouse is entitled to DIC, the child is age 18 through 22 and attending an approved educational institution, or the child is age 18 or over and became permanently incapable of self-support prior to reaching age 18.

-The Congressional Budget Office (hereinafter, "CBO") currently estimates that the COLA to be provided to Social Security recipients will be 2.4 percent.
+The Congressional Budget Office (hereinafter, "CBO") currently estimates that the COLA to be provided to Social Security recipients in 2004 will be 2.2 percent.